moonman81/arduino-traffic-lights/QUEST_LEVEL_1.md

-# 🎮 Level 1: The First Light
+# Level 1: Single LED Blink

-## Quest Overview
+## Overview

-**Difficulty:** ⭐☆☆☆☆
+**Difficulty:** Beginner
 **Time:** 10-15 minutes
-**Prerequisites:** None!
-Total beginners welcome.
+**Prerequisites:** None

-**Your Mission:** Make a single LED blink on and off.
-This will prove you can control the Arduino and prepare you for greater challenges ahead.
+**Goal:** Make a single LED blink on and off every second

----
+**What you'll learn:**

-## 📜 Quest Briefing
+- How to connect an LED to Arduino

-The Arduino Wizard has given you your first task: *"Light must shine in the darkness.
-Make the red crystal pulse with life, and you shall pass to the next chamber."*
+- Basic Arduino programming (pinMode, digitalWrite, delay)

-**Translation:** Make one red LED blink on and off every second.
+- The concept of HIGH/LOW voltage states

-**Why this matters:** This is the "Hello World" of Arduino.
-Once you can make one LED blink, you can control ANYTHING.
-Traffic lights, robots, displays, motors... it all starts here.
+This is the foundation for all Arduino projects.
+Every complex system starts with controlling a single output.

 ---